Yeocomico Church: Embellishments

-The quaintness of this edifice derives not only from the Tudor swag (kicked gables) at the eaves, the south porch, the porch arches, and wicket door, but also from fanciful embellishments to the building in the form of unique door pilasters and brick plaques.

-The wicket door has pilasters on either side unseen in other Virginia colonial churches.
+The wicket door of the church has pilasters on either side unseen in other Virginia colonial churches.
 Each pilaster consists of the following structure from the bottom at the water table to the top: water table – five bricks (identical in height to rest of the water table); border of beveled brick; pillar – 11 convex bricks one brick wide; a torus- shaped border brick; a pillar of 8 horizontally convex bricks; a border brick of an ovolo with a flat edge on top; the apex of two bricks in the form of a flattened arrow; and a tip of a half-sphere one-half brick wide [see the gallery picture of the wicket door].

 By contrast, the southeast door has a simple, rectangular pilaster consisting of bas-relief column extending from the water table to the top edge of the door.
 It is flat and 1 ½ bricks wide.
 From bottom to top it contains: a column of eight bricks; a beveled heading; a column of nine bricks; a torus heading; a column of five bricks; an ovolo heading with a flat top.
 [See the gallery picture of the south door.]

 Even more curious is the presence of patterns of glazed bricks and various plaques bearing initials and enigmatic symbols.
 As already mentioned, the porch gable contains glazed headers in a diamond shape (diapering) and a glazed header barge line (a diagonal line of bricks following the barge boards on the gable), but these embellishments are unevenly spaced so that the diamond is clearly off-center (see porch picture in gallery).
 This irregularity is true for the use of glazed headers throughout the structure.

 The plaques bearing initials, dates, and idiosyncratic symbols are also most unusual and distinctive to this church.
 They are: